GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 By late October 2024, Ryan's depressive downturn is documented independently of Nienke.
 On October 27, he told Briana he had been down all weekend, had less energy for hobbies, exercise, and routines, and was sleeping a lot.
 Briana recognized this as similar to seasonal depression after his birthday, though later than the prior year.
 On October 28, Ryan told Olivia his mood, motivation, and energy were sinking, that he was considering leaving the dance performance team, sleeping more, tired all the time, inconsistent with lifting, talking to his therapist, and using a light box.
 This strongly supports an October clinical inflection point rather than a January onset.

 From November through January, the Nienke relationship and Ryan's broader functioning moved in opposite directions.
-Nienke's life expanded outward through parents, NYC, the Southwest, Europe, and Hawaii.
+Nienke's life expanded outward through parents, NYC, the Southwest road trip with Maarten, Europe, and Hawaii.
 Ryan's world contracted: less dancing, less gym, more sleep, fewer routines, lower energy, more isolation, declining invitations, and minimizing concern from friends.
 Nienke's communication dropped sharply by message count, but by January the initiation pattern reversed completely: Ryan initiated zero active conversation days while Nienke initiated all of them.
 She did not disappear when he stopped being useful for rides.

 The late January suicide window is the most significant concrete transition.
 Around January 25-26, Nienke challenged Ryan's non-responsiveness as hurtful and unlike communication between friends, and raised the possibility that he no longer wanted the friendship.
 Ryan apologized for being unresponsive, said he was feeling exceptionally down, needed time alone, and said she had done nothing wrong.
 Around the same period, the Amazon history shows purchase of the rope later associated with his death.
 That timing is important, but it does not establish that Nienke caused the purchase or the suicide.
 It more defensibly suggests that by late January, the depressive withdrawal may have moved into concrete preparation.